Kash’s Corner: How a Porous Border Facilitates Narcoterrorism

 Vancouver is a major international city that obviously has direct flights in and out of China and the region.

-And we have a great relationship with the Canadian government, and we're more secure in our north than we are in our south.
+And we have a great relationship with the Canadian government and we're more secure in our north than we are in our south.

-And I think the Chinese government um and the CCP are taking advantage of that by doing the things that you said they're doing through Vancouver.
+And I think the Chinese government and the CCP are taking advantage of that by doing the things that you said they're doing through Vancouver.

-Um, and I think the Chinese are looking to take advantage of that point in case Vancouver is their entry point.
+And I think the Chinese are looking to take advantage of that point in case Vancouver is their entry point.

 Let's talk a little bit about Afghanistan.

-Um Afghanistan, the million the US military is in the process of leaving.
+The U.S. military is in the process of leaving.

 So what actually happens next?